osmcode/osmcode.github.io/_libosmium_manual/05_using.md

 ### GDAL/OGR

 The GDAL/OGR library is needed when you want to convert OSM geometries into OGR geometries or report problems building multipolygons into OGR formats.

 * Link with: `libgdal`
 * Classes: `osmium::geom::OGRFactory`
 * Include files: `osmium/geom/ogr.hpp`, `osmium/area/problem_reporter_ogr.hpp`

-### Proj.4
+### PROJ

-The Proj.4 library is only needed when you want to project OSM locations into arbitrary coordinate reference systems.
+The PROJ library is only needed when you want to project OSM locations into arbitrary coordinate reference systems.
 If you only want to convert to Web Mercator, use `osmium::geom::MercatorProjection` instead and you don't need an extra library.